Cluster Snapshots

 Overview

-Ignite provides an ability to create full cluster snapshots for deployments using Ignite Persistence.
+Ignite provides an ability to create full and incremental cluster snapshots for deployments using Ignite Persistence.
 An Ignite snapshot includes a consistent cluster-wide copy of all data records persisted on disk and some other files needed for a restore procedure.

 The snapshot structure is similar to the layout of the Ignite Persistence storage directory, with several exceptions.
 Let’s take this snapshot as an example to review the structure: